 2.3.2.2.
 ESBSs and VBSs.

+*In 2020, install screens by March 1 in the first three operational units in the priority order (Table MCN-5).

 Operate ESBSs with flow vanes attached.
-Installation of ESBSs may begin as early as April 2 starting at the lowest priority units (least likely to operate) and will be completed by no later than April 15.
+In 2020, install ESBSs in the first three available priority units by March 1.
+Installation of the remaining ESBSs may begin as early as April 2 starting at the lowest priority units (least likely to operate) and will be completed by no later than April 15.

 Operate ESBSs with debris cleaners in automatic mode.
 Set cleaning frequency to 60 minutes.
 Increase or decrease frequency if needed to maintain clean screens.